daiq531/k8s-hpa/README.md

 There are some piece of code in other dir which are provided by Mark or some trial script by me.

 The user scripts in root dir can be run in CSure NFVI_LGC_HELM3_GENERIC_01 test case.
+The final user script file is userscript.py in root dir.
+Other python file in root dir are trial scripts.